PrestaShop/prestashop-specs/ps_facetedsearch.md

 If brands are numbers, they are sorted by increasing number.

-If the merchant selected a filter number limit, then show the X filters with the most results and sort them by ascending alphabetical order or increasing number.
+If the merchant selected a filter number limit, so show the X filters with the most results and sort them by ascending alphabetical order or increasing number.

 **Sorting of attributes values in front-office**

 In front-office, attributes values are sorted by position ascending like defined in the back-office

-If the merchant selected a filter number limit, then show the X filters with the most results and sort them by ascending position.
+If the merchant selected a filter number limit, so show the X filters with the most results and sort them by ascending position.

 **Sorting of features values in front-office**